 Here’s the caveat: you don’t want to pick huge, household names, as they may have many casual followers who don’t necessarily read extensively in their genre, or who simply aren’t willing to engage with lesser-known authors.

-Formerly known as Amazon Marketing Services, Amazon as an advertising platform has gone through a number of updates and iterations and is still fairly new when compared to platforms like Facebook or Bookbub.
+Formerly known as Amazon Marketing Services, Amazon's advertising platform has gone through a number of updates and iterations and is still fairly new when compared to platforms like Facebook or Bookbub.
 Still, Amazon Advertising has the significant advantage of presenting your ads to people on, well, Amazon.
 Having your book marketed “in-store” means that you’ll reach readers as they hunt for their next read.
 Not while scrolling through a feed full of cute animal videos 😊

 And there’s more: Amazon only charges you when people click on your ad, not just for impressions.
 Meaning thousands of people may look at your ad, but the cost of the ad will be purely based on how many people click to learn more about your book.